You've Passed the First and Second Round of Interviews, So Why Didn't You Get the Job?

 So you've completed the first round of interviews – and perhaps the second – with flying colors towards that cherished new job at the five-star hotel or restaurant.
 At this point, your prospective new employer will begin to check the quality of your references and recommendations from previous employers.
 These recommendations will make-or-break your prospects – have you done your due diligence in ensuring that they will be an asset, not albatross, to your job application?

 So, you are well advised to take more control of your career momentum by finding out precisely what each of your potential references will say about you.
 When you know who is going to say what about you, you can pass on your best references with greater confidence.
 Also, you may well have the opportunity to prevent your negative references from offering up negative commentary about you.
-Here are ten winning ways to utilize your references:
+Here are nine winning ways to utilize your references:

 1. Make a list of all your prospective references.
 Begin with the first job that is relevant in management of your career today.
 You need to select those who have carefully observed your job performance.
 Your references need to have seen you in action, hopefully performing well in adverse conditions.
 But beware: whether you list them or not, many (if not all) of your past employers will be contacted.
 Be sure to gather all important contact data about every potential reference, including: name, title, company, address, telephone/fax number, and e-mail address.
 (You may be asked to provide this data by a prospective employer.)
 Other individuals that may make useful references include colleagues, subordinates, and suppliers and clients.